markfinal/cruiz/README.md

 `python setup.py sdist` for a source distribution.
 Note that `pip` installing from a source distribution, or from an archive of the source tree, is not currently supported.

 `pip wheel --no-deps .` for a wheel.

+## ARM platforms
+Below are details of running `cruiz` on ARM platforms.

+### macOS
+No known restrictions are on this platform.

+### Windows
+Windows ARM is currently not supported, as there are missing PyPi package wheels, e.g. for PySide 6.

+### Ubuntu
+`cruiz` is runnable on Ubuntu 24.04 ARM, after the following steps are executed to satisfy using features of PySide 6:
+* Run `sudo apt install libdouble-conversion3`
+* Run `sudo apt install libminizip1t64`
+* Run `cd /usr/lib/aarch64-linux-gnu && sudo ln -s libwebp.so.7 libwebp.so.6`
+* Run `cd /usr/lib/aarch64-linux-gnu && sudo ln -s libtiff.so.6 libtiff.so.5`

 ## Acknowledgements
 Many thanks to [Foundry](https://www.foundry.com/) and its developers for support, inspiration, and testing in making cruiz.